virtjs/virtjs.github.io/_metalsmith/content/developers/implementing-a-device.md

 # Implementing a Device

 Despite having a few handy default devices, you may want to create your own, better suited to your usage.
 Since this task is very easy, we will see some examples rather than doing a step-by-step.
-Remember: just like about everything else in Virt.js, implementing a device is merely creating a class with a few methods.
+Remember: just like about everything else in Virtjs, implementing a device is merely creating a class with a few methods.
 Easy!

 ## Stat Screen Device